necolas/react-native-web/docs/guides/style.md

 # Style

-React Native for Web relies on JavaScript to let you style your application.
+React Native for Web relies on JavaScript to define styles for your application.
 Along with a novel JS-to-CSS conversion strategy, this allows you to avoid issues arising from the [7 deadly sins of CSS](https://speakerdeck.com/vjeux/react-css-in-js):

 1. Global namespace